View Jim Schleiff's Obituary on www.swtimes.com/ and share memories

 Jim Schleiff

-Jim Schleiff, 76, of Fort Smith passed away Sept.
-25, 2019.
-He was born Aug.
-29, 1943, in Fort Smith.
-He was employed at Whirlpool for 40 years, a former deacon at Calvary Baptist Church, a former assistant police chief for Fort Smith and an auxiliary police officer.

-He was preceded in death by his parents, James and Dorothy (Stevenson) Schleiff; and two brothers, Bob and Ray Schleiff.
+Funeral service will be 10 a.m.
+Saturday at Lewis Funeral Chapel in Fort Smith with cremation to follow.

-He is survived by one daughter, Eileen Hill of Fort Smith; two stepsons, Glenn Gillett of Booneville and Shannon Hoff of Alma; one stepdaughter, Yvonne Gillett of Fort Smith; two sisters, Barbara Lester and Pat Vaughan, both of Fort Smith; three grandsons, Brandon, Cody and Dalton Hill; and six great-grandchildren.
+He is survived by a daughter, Eileen Hill of Fort Smith; a stepdaughter, Yvonne Gillett of Fort Smith; two stepsons, Glenn Gillett of Booneville and Shannon Hoff of Alma; two sisters, Barbara Lester and Pat Vaughan, both of Fort Smith; three grandchildren; and six great-grandchildren.

 Visitation will begin at 9 a.m.
 Saturday, prior to the service.